Chart Color Schemes

 Population growth drivers in Singleton Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, regional areas across the nation are expected to experience above-median population growth.
-Singleton Surrounds is projected to increase by 904 persons by 2041, representing a total increase of 15.9% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Projected demographic shifts indicate an above median population growth for regional areas nationally.
+Singleton Surrounds is expected to increase by 904 persons to 2041, a total increase of 14.9% over the 17 years.

 Frequently Asked Questions - Population